How Startups Can Attract Early Adopters: 8 Steps

 Start by crafting a referral program that offers tangible incentives for sharing.
 This could include discounts on future purchases, bonus features, or even gift cards.
 The idea is to make the benefits appealing enough for early adopters to spread the word.

-Ensure the process is straightforward so that participants can easily share their unique referral links with friends and colleagues.
+Ensure the process is straightforward so participants can easily share their unique referral links with friends and colleagues.

 Step 7: Build a Strong Community